 - It is unlawful to use seines, gill nets or trawl nets in the Lake Mattamuskeet canals.

 - It is unlawful to use any net, net stakes, or electrical fishing device within 800 feet downstream of the dam at Lock No. 1 on the Cape Fear River.

 - It is unlawful to possess more than 10 American or hickory shad in aggregate, per person per day, taken by hook-and-line.
-See Warm water game fish for the daily creel limits for American and hickory shad in inland waters.
 For the current daily creel limits for American shad in joint and coastal waters, see portal.ncdenr.org/web/mf/recreational-fishing-size-and-bag-limits.

 Otherwise, in joint fishing waters, commercial fishing including commercial trotlines is subject to the coastal fishing laws and regulations; inland game fish and hook-and-line fishing exclusive of commercial trotlines—are subject to the inland fishing laws and regulations.